giacomomarchioro/pyIIIFpres/README.md

 # pyIIIFpres
 [![Build Status](https://travis-ci.com/giacomomarchioro/pyIIIFpres.svg?branch=main)](https://travis-ci.com/giacomomarchioro/pyIIIFpres)
 ----------------
-This is a Python module built for easing the construction of JSON manifests complaint with IIIF [API 3.0](https://iiif.io/api/presentation/3.0/) in a production environment, similarly to [iiif-prezi](https://github.com/iiif-prezi/iiif-prezi) for earlier versions of the protocol.
+This is a Python module built for easing the construction of JSON manifests compliant with IIIF [API 3.0](https://iiif.io/api/presentation/3.0/) in a production environment, similarly to [iiif-prezi](https://github.com/iiif-prezi/iiif-prezi) for earlier versions of the protocol.

 **NOTE: This is NOT a reference implementation and is currently under development, any pull request and issues are welcome!**